pmjones/adr/MENTIONS.md

 Mentions, discussions, and commentary regarding _Action Domain Responder_; linking here does not constitute endorsement, agreement, or correctness.

-- The original blog post that led to this offering is at <http://paul-m-jones.com/archives/5970>.
+- The original blog post that led to this offering is at <http://paul-m-jones.com/post/2014/05/05/action-domain-response-a-tentative-mvc-refinement/>.

-- Stephan Hochdörfer responded to the original ADR offering at <http://blog.bitexpert.de/blog/controller-classes-vs.-action-classes>; follow-up discussion appears at <http://paul-m-jones.com/archives/5987> and <http://www.reddit.com/r/PHP/comments/25y89a/stephan_hochdörfer_and_actiondomainresponder>.
+- Stephan Hochdörfer responded to the original ADR offering at <http://blog.bitexpert.de/blog/controller-classes-vs.-action-classes>; follow-up discussion appears at <http://paul-m-jones.com/post/2014/05/19/stephan-hochdorfer-and-action-domain-responder/> and <http://www.reddit.com/r/PHP/comments/25y89a/stephan_hochdörfer_and_actiondomainresponder>.

 - Jon Leighton writes about a "Focused Controller" that maps well to the _Action_ element in ADR at <http://www.jonathanleighton.com/articles/2012/explaining-focused-controller>.

-- A follow-up post regarding _View_ versus _Responder_ is at <http://paul-m-jones.com/archives/5993> with Reddit commentary at <http://www.reddit.com/r/PHP/comments/26j3nf/the_template_is_not_the_view/> and <http://www.reddit.com/r/webdev/comments/26j5o9/the_template_is_not_the_view_xpost_from_rphp/>.
+- A follow-up post regarding _View_ versus _Responder_ is at <http://paul-m-jones.com/post/2014/05/26/the-template-is-not-the-view/> with Reddit commentary at <http://www.reddit.com/r/PHP/comments/26j3nf/the_template_is_not_the_view/> and <http://www.reddit.com/r/webdev/comments/26j5o9/the_template_is_not_the_view_xpost_from_rphp/>.

 - Akihito Koritama offers these notes: <https://koriym.github.io/blog/2014/06/08/action-domain-responder/>.

-- Nate Abele observes ADR should be described as an alternative to (not merely a refinement of) MVC <http://paul-m-jones.com/archives/5993#comment-2597>.
+- Nate Abele observes that ADR should be described as an alternative to (not merely a refinement of) MVC <http://paul-m-jones.com/post/2014/05/26/the-template-is-not-the-view/#comment-2597>

 - [How should errors be handled in ADR?](https://www.reddit.com/r/PHP/comments/6yd366/how_should_errors_be_handled_in_adr_pattern/)